maxim5/time-series-machine-learning/README.md

-# Trading Prediction via Machine Learning
+# Time Series Prediction with Machine Learning

-A collection of different Machine Learning models trying to predict the future market price given the currency chart.
+A collection of different Machine Learning models trying to predict the time series, concretely the market price for given the currency chart.
 Currently supported:
 - Ordinary linear model
 - Gradient boosting (using `xgboost` implementation)